3 steps to building a positive body image

 So, as a first step, stop comparing yourself to other people.
 “Value yourself and remember that everyone is different,” says Morgan.
 “If you’re struggling to like what you see in the mirror, quit focusing on imperfections and remember there’s no such thing as perfect.”

-Focus on achievements, not appearance
+Focus on the goals you have reached, not appearance

 According to Morgan, putting too much emphasis on the way your body, or other people’s, looks can be harmful.
 “By coupling self-worth with physical looks, you’re ignoring the importance of people’s values, skills and personality,” says Morgan.